dildoran2195/sep11-freedom-project/blog/entry05.md

 	  skyboxMaterial.specularColor = new BABYLON.Color3(0, 0, 0);
 	  skybox.material = skyboxMaterial;
 ```
-#### My tinkerings: I was confused with the purpose of certain codes including `const spriteManagerUFO`, `const skybox`, `particleSystem.emitRate`, `skyboxMaterial.diffuseColor`, `skyboxMaterial.specularColor` , and `ufo.playAnimation`  which had plenty of codes inside.
-All of these certain codes are materials of an speed of fountain, appearance, size, height, animation, position, rotation, and x, z, etc,. which I've tinkered with so far.
+#### My tinkerings: I was confused with the purpose of certain codes including `cost spriteManagerUFO`, `const skybox`, `particleSystem.emitRate`, `skyboxMaterial.diffuseColor`, `skyboxMaterial.specularColor` , and `ufo.playAnimation`  which had plenty of codes inside.
+All of these certain codes are materials of a fountain's speed of fountain, appearance, size, height, animation, position, rotation, and x, z, etc,. which I've tinkered with so far.

 ### After:
 ![Screenshot 2025-03-24 11 41 12 AM](https://github.com/user-attachments/assets/99a97482-51d3-4811-a6e4-22e622df8f3f)